 - Due to the new two service format, there will be shorter worship sets and sermons.
 We will clean and sanitize our facilities in between services.

-- There will be no children’s ministry for the first phase of reopening.
-This includes nursery and Sunday school.
-However, we will have activity packets for children at their seats to entertain them during the service.
+- There will be no Sunday school for the first phase of reopening.
+We will have activity packets for children at their seats to entertain them during the service.

-- No gathering will be allowed in the lobby.
+- No gathering will be allowed in the lobby or in the main room.
 We ask that you talk outside, maintaining a distance.

 - We will not be able to serve coffee or doughnuts.